-To me, Chicken Long Rice is the most under rated luau food.
+To me, Chicken Long Rice is the most underrated luau food.
 Every one knows Kalua Pork, Mac Salad, Spam Musubi, even Haupia.
-Every tourist style luau on the islands have chicken long rice but it’s always over looked.
+Every tourist style luau on the islands have chicken long rice but it’s always overlooked.
 Which is such a shame because it is delicious!
 It is one of my comfort foods.
-Also, like lots of my other recipes, it’s a great way to use up left over rotisserie chicken.
+Also, like lots of my other recipes, it’s a great way to use up a leftover rotisserie chicken.
 I just make a pot of my Asian Chicken Stock and pick off any meat left on the chicken, add some sweet potato vermicelli noodles and mushrooms, that’s basically it.
-Authentic Hawaiian in under 30 minutes, with left overs!
-For me there is something so special about sweet potato vermicelli noodles, anything that they’re in, I’m going to eat it.
-They’re chewy and pick up any flavor that you add them into.
+Authentic Hawaiian in under 30 minutes, with leftovers!
+This dish was brought to Hawaii from Chinese immigrants who introduced Hawaii to Cellophane Noodles (Glass noodles, bean thread noodles, or Chinese vermicelli).
+There is something so special about sweet potato vermicelli noodles, anything that they’re in, I’m going to eat it.
+They’re chewy, slippery and pick up any flavor that you add them into.
 My grandma used them in a lot of her cooking which is why I probably use them a lot and that they are total comfort food for me.
-Chicken long rice is a great side to a good plate lunch or as a main dish with a side of sautéed cabbage and rice.
+Chicken long rice is a great side to a good plate lunch, you can cut some of the noodles out and have it be brothy like a chicken soup which is best served over rice, or as a main dish with a side of sautéed cabbage and rice.

 Chicken Long Rice: Yield: 6 Servings

 4oz Cooked Sweet Potato Glass Noodles

 1 Boneless Skinless Chicken Breast

 1c Shiitake Mushrooms, de-stemmed and sliced